ihh/funkscene/README.md

 dynamic passages of text _("scenes")_ with choices that lead to other scenes.

 This is not a full tutorial, but a quick-start guide for experienced JavaScript programmers.
+There is also a [cheat sheet](http://funkscene.com/funkscene/doc/CheatSheet.html) that summarizes this guide.

 Source code
 -----------